ItsMarcusLol/DeepStockNLP/README.md

      - Run, this ouputs a csv with ( date, (close - open), (last ten days of (close - open), ( column for each headline for that date ))

 ### Running The Model
+   - In the folder "model-w-input" there are two models.
+One with multiple models that we were testing to find the best one titled "All_Main_Model" and the other with our models with the best output titled "Model-RFC-XGB-Specific" this model would be better to run.
-   - Put the path to the clean csv or the data csv you want to use for the model into the "news" varible in Model-RFC-XGB-Specific.ipynb
+   - Put the path to the clean csv or the data csv you want to use for the model into the "news" varible in "Model-RFC-XGB-Specific"
-   - Run all cells - The accuracies of the models will be printed out at the bottom of the code
+   - Run all cells - The accuracies of the models will be printed out at the bottom of the code labeled with the model and its corresponding accuracy.